Tauffer-Consulting/domino/docs/source/index.rst

 You can think of Domino as Airflow with superpowers, where users can:

-- create highly complex Workflows with point-and-click and drag-and-drop operations in an user-friendly UI
+- create highly complex Workflows with simple point-and-click and drag-and-drop operations, in an user-friendly GUI
-- make use of Pieces developed by other people, share and reuse their own Pieces
+- make use of Pieces developed by other people, share and reuse your own Pieces
 - collaborate in groups to edit and monitor Workflows
-- experience a cleaner and more intuitive UI for viewing Workflows results, including logs and richer reports with images and tables
+- experience a cleaner and more intuitive GUI for viewing Workflows results, including logs and richer reports with images and tables

-|

 Development
 ~~~~~~~~~~~~~

+The source code of the project is available `here <https://github.com/Tauffer-Consulting/domino>`_.

 Domino is a modular and open source software, which allows for contributions from a large spectrum of expertises, from DevOps to frontend developers: